guillermo-srs/diadradds/README.md

-# diadradds
+# Diadradds Is Another Dice Roll And Dice Distribution Simulator

- Diadradds Is Another Dice Roll And Dice Distribution Simulator
+Diadradds is like many others, a die roll software to produce distribution plots with different roll evaluation functions.